sboerwinkle/bounce_brawl/README.txt

 I left the stuff in the Makefile.
 Assuming you have make, gcc, MinGW, etc., 'make windows' is the command to run.
 This may or may not work.
 I've added a lot since I had access to Windows.

 Unfortunately, since my development computer had an Intel graphics card and couldn't use openGL to save it's life, this is a rather graphically derpy version.
-All the circles are octogons, though it's rather efficient.
+All the circles are octogons, though this makes it exra-speedy.
 If you want to fix it, feel free to try.

 ----Twiddling Performance----